 In addition, this requirement prevents “adverse selection,” which occurs when only those with chronic conditions and illnesses sign up for coverage.
 Having an even ratio of healthy to sick people creates a more stable risk environment for health insurance companies.

-If you’re wary of the minimum contribution requirements that come with traditional group health insurance plans, an HRA is a great option that comes with absolutely no minimum employer contribution requirements.
+If you’re wary of the minimum contribution requirements that come with traditional group health insurance plans, an HRA is a great option that comes with no minimum employer contribution requirements.

 This article was originally published on January 18, 2017.
-It was last updated August2, 2021.
+It was last updated on April 14, 2023.